MostlyAdequate/mostly-adequate-guide/ch8.md

 Writing unsafe software is like taking care to paint each egg with pastels before hurling it into traffic; like building a retirement home with materials warned against by three little pigs.
 It will do us well to put some safety into our functions and `Maybe` helps us do just that.

+I'd be remiss if I didn't mention that the "real" implementation will split `Maybe` into two types: one for something and the other for nothing.
+This allows us to obey parametricity in `map` so values like `null` and `undefined` can still be mapped over and the universal qualification of the value in a functor will be respected.
+You'll often see types like `Some(x) / None` or `Just(x) / Nothing` instead of a `Maybe` that does a `null` check on its value.

 ## Pure Error Handling